-The introduced delay (or throttling) exists to ensure you never reach the rejection limit.
+The introduced delay (or throttling) exists to avoid reaching the the rejection limit.
 We keep on throttling or rejecting operations until the server comes back to a more manageable state.

 It’s important to note that:

-- The rate limit doesn’t slow down or impact in any way.
+- The rate limit doesn’t slow down or impact search operations in any way.
 If a server gets overloaded with search requests, we rely on degraded queries to handle them.

 - When rejecting an indexing operation, the API returns an HTTP 429 error with a message specifying the exact reason (too many jobs, job queue too large, old jobs on the queue, disk almost full).

 - This limit impacts the following indexing methods:

-The Algolia servers are designed to contain large amounts of data and to perform fast indexing and search operations.
-It is, therefore, unlikely (but not impossible) to reach the natural limits of a server.
+We designed the Algolia servers to contain large amounts of data and to perform fast search and indexing operations.
+Therefore, it’s unlikely (but not impossible) to reach the natural limits of a server.

 To avoid downtime or delay, every Algolia server has an internal “rate limit” mechanism that is designed to stop overloading the server with too many costly indexing operations.

 Overloading happens when the server can no longer handle indexing operations within a reasonable time frame.
 We monitor our servers to avoid the following scenarios: